-Under Statement of Financial Accounting Standards, or SFAS, No. 142 "Goodwill and Other Intangible Assets", we are required to test goodwill for impairment annually or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
-We annually test goodwill impairment on the 1st day of our 3rd fiscal quarter.
-Goodwill represents the excess purchase price over the fair value of assets acquired in connection with the our acquisitions.
+We are required to test goodwill for impairment annually or more frequently, whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit with goodwill below its carrying amount.
+We annually test goodwill impairment on the last day of our 2nd fiscal quarter.
+Goodwill represents the excess purchase price over the fair value of assets acquired in connection with our acquisitions.
 We continually assess whether any indicators of impairment exist, which requires a significant amount of judgment.
 Such indicators may include a sustained significant decline in our share price and market capitalization; a decline in our expected future cash flows; a significant adverse change in legal factors or in the business climate; unanticipated competition; overall weaknesses in our industry; and slower growth rates.
 Adverse changes in these factors could have a significant impact on the recoverability of goodwill and could have a material impact on our consolidated financial statements.
 The goodwill impairment test is a two-step test.
 Under the first step, we compare the fair value of each of the Company's reporting units with goodwill to their related carrying values.
 If the fair value of a reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and we must perform step two of the impairment test.
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 Determining the fair value of a reporting unit requires the use of significant estimates and assumptions.
 The Company estimates the fair value of its reporting units utilizing the income approach through the application of a discounted cash flow analysis.
-Key assumptions used to determine the fair value of each reporting unit are: (a) future expected cash flows; (b) estimated residual growth rates; and (c) discount rates, which were based on the Company's best estimates of the after-tax weighted-average cost of capital of 14.8%.
+Key assumptions used to determine the fair value of each reporting unit are: (a) future expected cash flows; (b) estimated residual growth rates; and (c) discount rates, which were based on the Company's best estimates of the after-tax weighted-average cost of capital.
 Additionally, the Company considers its market capitalization in comparison to the fair value of its reporting units.
-During the third quarter of 2008, we completed our goodwill impairment testing and determined that the fair value of each reporting unit with goodwill exceeded the carrying value of its net assets.
+During the third quarter of 2009, we completed our goodwill impairment testing and determined that the fair value of each reporting unit with goodwill exceeded the carrying value of its net assets.
 Accordingly, no impairment loss was recognized.